Fitzclutchington/asmd/README.md

 areas and created images centered around the areas.

-The necessary libraries needed to run this program can be found in the file [requirements.txt](requirements.txt)
+The necessary libraries needed to run this program can be found in the file [requirements.txt](requirements.txt) Note the program has not been tested with any other versions of the provided libraries.

 To run the program: